The Best Headphones in Every Style, for Every Budget

 The SR1a has a neutral, uncolored, and analytical sound that is pure, smooth, clear, and highly detailed and resolute.
 You can actually angle the drivers toward or away from your head; away will widen the soundstage, toward will narrow the soundstage and increase bass.
 Something to note: The SR1a needs to be driven by a specially designed high-power headphone amp, such as the RAAL HSA-1b, or a moderately powered speaker amp connected to the interface box that comes with the SR1a.
 We like to pair the SR1a with a Black Dragon Premium Cable for a full-bodied sound with a smooth top end.

 The SR1a is one of our favorite headphones for blues, country, and folk music.
+Click here to read our full review of the SR1a.

 Top Warm and Musical Headphones: